 The material flow statistics form part of the Office for National Statistics (ONS) Environmental Accounts.
 This is part of a set of reports covering the UK Environmental Accounts estimates.

 There is quality and methodology information available for other UK Environmental Accounts estimates, including:

 - Environmental taxes

 A range of statistics are published in the UK Environmental Accounts on “material flows”, that is, how raw materials flow through the UK economy.
+The material flow accounts show the physical exchange processes between economy, society, and nature.
 The estimates, which cover domestic extraction, imports and exports, are grouped into four types of material:

 - biomass (crops, wood and fish)

 - non-metallic minerals (such as construction materials)